Abellegese/pos/README.md

 **Professional Summary:**

-Result-oriented and highly skilled Software Developer with [X years] of experience specializing in the development of cloud-scalable applications.
+Result-oriented and highly skilled Software Developer with [5 years] of experience specializing in the development of cloud-scalable applications.
 Adept at leveraging cutting-edge technologies to design and implement robust solutions that seamlessly integrate with cloud platforms.
 Proven expertise in [specific technologies, programming languages, or frameworks you specialize in], coupled with a strong understanding of scalable architecture and best practices.

 **Key Competencies:**